-Descriptive statistics for the variables used in the estimation are reported in Table 4.
+Descriptive statistics for the variables used in the estimation are reported in Table 3.
 The variables utilized in the analysis include:

-Personal Characteristics: Wife's age, parents' schooling and family non labor income.
+Personal Characteristics: parents' age and schooling, family non labor income and husband labor income.

 Family Support: even if we have information on informal child care use from relatives and friends, we prefer not to use it directly in the estimation since it is potentially endogenous.
-We'd rather prefer using a variable indicating whether one of the parents is still alive (as a proxy for potential informal child care).
 We also use a variable indicating whether the family has received transfers from relatives during the year of the interview as a proxy for family financial support.
-Clearly this last measure may not be strictly exogenous with respect to the employment decision of the wife.

 Child Care System: As an indicator of the characteristics of the child care system, we use the percentage of available slots of public and private child care across region (given 100 the total in Italy).
-To test for the relevance of the rationing in child care we use as a proxy a dummy variable (NW) indicating that the household is situated in one of the region in which the provision of child care (both public and private) is greatest (Emilia Romagna, Lombardia and Veneto, see Table 5).
+To test for the relevance of the rationing in child care we use as a proxy a dummy variable (NW) indicating that the household is situated in one of the region in which the provision of child care (both public and private) is greatest (Emilia Romagna, Lombardia and Veneto, see Table A.1).